bjucps209/lab-01-java-orientation-tmill661/report.md

 ## Known Issues

-* In Guess.java, I couldn't figure out
+* In Guess.java, I couldn't figure out how to generate a number from 1 to 11.
+I was able to do it from 1 to 10 though.

 ## Transcripts